 http://www.magnificat.com – order mass books for adults or children, in English, French or Spanish!
 Also an online bookstore for children.

-www.CatholicMom.com - looks a bit like Pinterest at first glance.
-Lots of contemporary topics to read and view on faith, spirituality and home-life.
+www.CatholicMom.com - Lots of contemporary topics to read and view on faith, spirituality and home-life as well as a podcast.

 www.catholicmoms.com – with a more “traditional” Catholic look, this site’s homepage provides a reflection based on a changing theme on the front page.
 Many links to prayers, saints and resources to purchase.